shapeshift/cluster-launcher/README.md

     -   Cert Manager configured for lets encrypt
     -   Traefik as Ingress Controller
     -   External DNS for dynamic configuration of route53 records from Ingress objects
+    -   AWS Node Termination Handler to ensure we can gracefully stop services if SPOT instances are preempted
     -   A simple Hello World app at `helloworld.<rootDomainName>` to see that all components are working correctly

 ## Additional Notes